 What is the distinction between Basal Respiration (Field Test) and CO2-Burst (Lab Test)?

 Is the same probe used for CO2-Burst and Basal Respiration?

 Why do the two methods use different jars?

-How do I take a soil sample in the field without too much disturbance?
+How do I take a minimally-disturbed soil sample in the field?

 What equipment is required for the CO2-Burst test?

 - The ability to dry and sieve soil.
-Soil should be coarse-sieved (2-6mm) and dried at temperatures no higher than 40°C , rolled then coarse-sieved (2-6mm).
+Soil should be dried at temperatures no higher than 40°C , rolled then coarse-sieved (2-6mm).
 Hammermills disrupt the soil structure to such an extent as to obscure natural C-min and N-min results.

-- a scale or volume to accurately measure 40 grams of dried soil
+- a scale or volume to accurately measure dried soil

-- an auto-pipette with a range of 5-15cc to easily dispense varied amounts of water to the soil sample
+- a dispenser or auto-pipette with a range of 5-15cc to easily dispense varied amounts of water to the soil sample